shivansh0005/Namaste-DEV/readme.md

 5)Caching->It is possible that same module is required by multiple files therefore it is executed just once and then cached for future purpose

+# libuv and async Io

+-->Js is sync and single threaded language in nature.

+-->When it comes to sync tasks V8 engine embedded din nodejs is enough to manage them.

+-->When it comes to async tasks Nodejs uses Libuv a lib written in C language to manage them.

+-->This makes it easy for nodejs to perform in non blocking manner.